 Experience has shown that equities and securities of a share-like character are subject to general market risks and strong price fluctuations.
 That is why they offer the possibility of considerable price gains, but also involve increased risks.
 For example, the prices of equities and securities of a share-like character are influenced above all by issuer-specific factors, changes in investment sentiment, the profits or otherwise of individual enterprises and sectors as well as macro-economic developments and political perspectives, which determine the expectations of the securities markets and thus the movement of prices.
-All factors affecting the value of such investments may decline or be reduced to zero.
+All factors affecting the value of securities in some markets and under certain situations cannot easily be determined and the value of such investments may decline or be reduced to zero.